Abyssaledge/Extensible-Object-Detection-Evaluator/README.md

 ## Customize breakdowns if you like
 To correctly use customized breakdowns, here we define two kinds of breakdowns: `separable breakdowns` and `inseparable breakdowns`.

-`Separable breakdowns` indicates those can be used to partition prediction set and groundtruth set before the matching process.
+`Separable breakdowns` indicate those can be used to partition prediction set and groundtruth set before the matching process.
 For example, `object category` is a typical separable breakdown.
-We usually first partition the predictions and groundtruth and only pass the predictions and groundtruth in the same category to evaluator.
+We usually first partition the predictions and groundtruth and only pass the predictions and groundtruth in the same category to the evaluator.

-`Inseparable breakdowns` indicates those can **NOT** be simply used to partition prediction set and groundtruth set before the matching process.
+`Inseparable breakdowns` indicate those can **NOT** be simply used to partition prediction set and groundtruth set before the matching process.
 A typical inseparable breakdown is `object size` in COCO.
-We deal with those inseparable breakdowns in matching process.
+We deal with those inseparable breakdowns in the matching process.

 Follow the following step to add the breakdowns you need: